Welcome to the Student Health Center

 Other Campus Resources

-With mosquito viruses such as Chikungunya, Dengue and Zika in the news lately, UT Dallas wants to share some information to help increase awareness.
+With mosquito viruses such as Chikungunya, Dengue and Zika in the news lately, the information below may help increase awareness.

-According to Dallas County Health and Human Services (DCHHS), there have been no reports of locally-acquired cases.
+According to Dallas County Health and Human Services (DCHHS), there have been no reports of locally-acquired cases of these viruses.
 However, imported cases make local spread possible because the mosquitoes that can transmit those viruses are found in Dallas County.
 Mosquito season in Dallas County is officially from May to October, but DCHHS has seen mosquito activity in other months while conducting year-round surveillance.

 Chikungunya, Dengue and Zika viruses are not spread directly from person to person.
 All three viruses are spread by the bite of an infected Aedes species mosquito.
 The mosquitoes are aggressive daytime biters, prefer to bite people, and live indoors and outdoors near people.
 Mosquitoes become infected when they feed on a person already infected with one of the viruses.
 Infected mosquitoes can then spread it to other people.